Improving mental health, reducing isolation and strengthening communities.

 ‘The support and encouragement found in these sessions is a rare find when one is embarking on a journey of recovery/self-discovery.
 It is also a valuable asset to the Mental Health Community and indeed the local community.’

-Since 2015 and still going strong, a group of adults – either carers for those with mental health problems or dealing with their own individual challenges – have been benefitting from weekly art classes on a kitchen table in their local community.
-Working with artist Sara Downham-Lotto in her kitchen over cups of coffee and chatter, the growth in personal and creative confidence and ability has been remarkable.
+Every Wednesday, a group of adults – either carers for those with mental health problems or dealing with their own individual challenges (currently 5, following Government guidelines) – benefit from weekly art classes on a kitchen table in their local community.
+Working with Arts Lab’s Sara Downham-Lotto over coffee, art materials and chatter, the growth in personal and creative confidence and ability is remarkable.
 Popular for locals, is the group’s annual exhibition in the village community centre.
 This simple model is one that we encourage our young artists to take into their own communities wherever they are.

 In 2018, we registered with the local Health Centre and have since welcomed occasional referrals to the group.